REDDITARUN/AgriTractor-Manager/README.md

-# Farmer Tractor Management System (Assignment Prototype)
+# Farmer Tractor Management System

 This is a Farmer Tractor Management system built using **Django 4**, **HTML 5**, **CSS 3**, and **Bootstrap 5**.